mig1984/bashible/README.md

 mv bashible.edit.ble /usr/local/bin
 ```

-Run the script
+Then run the script

 ```bash
 bashible my-script.ble ARG1 ARG2 ...
 ```

-or put she-bang in the beginning of the script and then run it directly
+or put a she-bang in the beginning of the script and run it as a command

 ```bash
 #!/usr/local/bin/bashible
 ```

-run it

 ```bash
 ./my-script.ble ARG1 ARG2 ...